Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered spaces with

 We now consider the possible contact structures on an $L$-space of the form $Y(-2;r_1,r_2,r_3)$ that can be filled by a symplectic rational homology ball.

-\begin{proposition} If $Y=Y(-2;r_1,r_2,r_3)$ is an $L$-space, then any contact structure on $Y$, which can be symplectically filled by a rational homology ball, must be consistent or mostly consistent. \end{proposition} \begin{proof} Given a contact structure $\xi$ on $Y$ that is not consistent or mostly consistent, one of the legs in the surgery diagram will contain Legendrian knots with opposite stabilizations and hence there will be a mixed torus in the solid torus corresponding to that leg.
+\begin{proposition} If $Y=Y(-2;r_1,r_2,r_3)$ does not belong to $\mathcal{QHB}$, but it is an $L$-space, and $\xi$ is any contact structure on $Y$, so that $(Y, \xi)$ admits a symplectic rational homology ball filling, then $\xi$ must be consistent or mostly consistent. \end{proposition} \begin{proof} Given a contact structure $\xi$ on $Y$ that is not consistent or mostly consistent, one of the legs in the surgery diagram will contain Legendrian knots with opposite stabilizations and hence there will be a mixed torus in the solid torus corresponding to that leg.
 Arguing as in the proof of Proposition~\ref{inconsistent1} we see that an $e$-splitting of $Y$ will result in either a small Seifert fibered space with $e_0=-2$ and a lens space, or two lens spaces (and none of the mentioned lens spaces can be $S^1\times S^2$).
 Moreover, Aceto \cite[Theorem~5.5]{Aceto2020} proved that no Seifert fibered space with three singular fibers can smoothly bound a homology $S^1\times D^3$ and we already observed that no lens spaces can bound such a space.
 Thus following Remark~\ref{homologyofsplitting} we see that $\xi$ cannot symplectically bound a rational homology ball. \end{proof}

-Our second main theorem follows. \begin{proof}[Proof of Theorem~\ref{main2}] The statement of Theorem~\ref{main2} is precisely the combination of Proposition~\ref{posfillsm3} and Proposition~\ref{posfillsm2}. \end{proof} Finally, we give the proof of Corollary~\ref{possiblefillingsfore0m2}.
-Recall this corollary claims that there are at most four contact structures, up to orientation on the contact plane field, that can admit symplectic rational homology ball fillings.
+Our second main theorem follows. \begin{proof}[Proof of Theorem~\ref{main2}] The statement of Theorem~\ref{main2} is precisely the combination of Proposition~\ref{posfillsm3} and Proposition~\ref{posfillsm2}. \end{proof} Finally, we give the proof of Corollary~\ref{possiblefillingsfore0m2}: if $Y=Y(-2;r_1,r_2,r_3)$ is an $L$-space, then, up to isomorphism, there are at most four contact structures $\xi$ on $Y$ so that $(Y, \xi)$ admits a symplectic rational homology ball filling.

-\begin{proof}[Proof of Corollary~\ref{possiblefillingsfore0m2}] From Proposition~\ref{posfillsm2} we know that any contact structure $\xi$ that admits a symplectic rational homology ball filling must be consistent or mostly consistent.
-That means all of the legs must be stabilized the same way or two must be stabilized with one sign and the third must be stabilized with the opposite sign.
-This gives four possibilities for the stabilizations. \end{proof}
+\begin{proof}[Proof of Corollary~\ref{possiblefillingsfore0m2}] From Proposition 6.2 we know that any contact structure $\xi$ on $Y$ that admits a symplectic rational homology ball filling is either consistent or mostly consistent.
+Equivalently, along the three legs the stabilizations are either all of the same sign, or two have one sign while the third has the opposite sign.
+Thus, up to isomorphism, there are at most four stabilization patterns in total: the consistent pattern (all legs stabilized the same way) and the three mostly consistent patterns determined by which leg carries the opposite sign. \end{proof}